Blog

-How Long Do Dentist Appointments Take?
+How Long Does a Dentist Appointment Take?

 The average dentist appointment takes 30 to 90 minutes, depending on the type of visit.
 Let’s look at the most common types and how much time to allow for each.